tomelliott96/Space-Maze-Game/README.md

 # 🚀 Space Escape

 **A terminal-based adventure game built in JavaScript**
-Guide a stranded rocket 🚀 through deep space ✨ to reach Earth 🌍 while avoiding deadly comets ☄️.
+Guide a stranded rocket 🚀 through deep space ✨ to reach Earth 🌍 while avoiding deadly black holes ⚫️.

 ---

 ## 🎮 Project Overview

 **Space Escape** is a text-based game inspired by maze pathfinding challenges.
 The player controls a rocket navigating through a randomly generated galaxy, where each move is a calculated risk.
-The goal is to reach the Earth while dodging comets.
+The goal is to reach the Earth while dodging black holes.
 The map changes dynamically, and each game is different.

 ---